ItsYadavNikhil/SmileSync-Check-In/README.md

      # npm install

 You should now have all the required Python and JavaScript dependencies installed in your project folder.
-Make sure to replace the GitHub repository URL with the actual URL of the repository you want to clone.

 5. You can add faces for attendance in "known_faces" folder